3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 I’ve even lived off of my credit cards.

-I am now completely out of credit card debt (I’m completely out of all debt) and I am determined not to ever go back (okay so I got into debt again for a very short period of time recently and got out QUICKLY).
+I am now completely out of credit card debt and I am determined not to ever go back (okay so I got into debt again for a very short period of time recently and got out QUICKLY).

 When I asked myself this question I came up with 3 different ways to ensure I never got in this mess again.
 Thus I present to you…

-3 Tips To Stay Out of Credit Card Debt
+– 3 Bible Based Tips To Stay Out Of Credit Card Debt

 1) Stop Using Your Credit Cards (For The Most Part)